DIY Homemade Vanilla Extract

 I discovered that homemade vanilla extract tastes so much better in recipes and is WAY cheaper than store-bought.

-So here are the simple instructions for making your own.
-All you need are some glass jars, vanilla beans, cheap vodka and time.
+All you need are some glass bottle for vanilla extract, vanilla beans, cheap vodka and time.
 I regularly give this as a gift and it might be my most-requested gift!

 Get some vanilla beans

 I recommend these 10 Extract Grade Vanilla Beans on Amazon.
-Forget buying vanilla extract by the ounce… this will be enough to make 5 CUPS of vanilla extract!
+Forget buying vanilla extract by the ounce… this will be enough to make 2 CUPS of vanilla extract!

 Get your hands on some cheap vodka